survivorbat/gorm-deep-filtering/README.md

 Ever wanted to filter objects on a deep level using only maps?
 This plugin allows you to do just that.

-There's also an experimental feature that turns wildcard queries (*) into LIKE queries, but this may be changed in the future.

 ```go
 package main